syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Word-document/Split-Word-documents.md

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
 'Load the template document
 Using document As WordDocument = New WordDocument("Template.docx")
-    Dim fileId As Integer = 0
     'Iterate each section from Word document
+    For i As Integer = 0 To document.Sections.Count - 1
-    For Each section As WSection In document.Sections 'Create new Word document
+        'Create new Word document
-        Dim newDocument As WordDocument = New WordDocument() 'Add cloned section into new Word document newDocument.Sections.Add(section.Clone())
+        Dim newDocument As New WordDocument()
+        'Add cloned section into new Word document newDocument.Sections.Add(document.Sections(i).Clone())
-        'Save and close the new Word documet newDocument.Save("Section" & fileId & ".docx")
+        'Save and close the new Word document newDocument.Save("Section" & i & ".docx")
         newDocument.Close()
-        fileId += 1
     Next
 End Using
 {% endhighlight %}